 02 Oct 2018

-The Hometrack index data suggest property prices in Liverpool grew at the rate of 7.5 per cent y-o-y to August.
-The other cities where the rates were higher are Glasgow 7.2 per cent and Nottingham 6.9 per cent.
-These were most affordable regions where the average price of homes is reaching the levels of 2007.
-The growth in oil prices, sterling volatility and Brexit impact, led to volatility in home prices.
-Increase in borrowing costs and increase in mortgage rate and interest rates; have made it difficult for buyers to pay for housing.
-The reports by Hometrack claim people need to earn 24 per cent more as they did 3 years ago to pay for higher home prices in cities such as Manchester and Bristol.
+The Hometrack index data suggest property prices in Liverpool grew at the rate of 7.5 percent y-o-y to August.
+The other cities where the rates were higher are Glasgow 7.2 percent and Nottingham 6.9 percent.
+These were the most affordable regions where the average price of homes is reaching the levels of 2007.
+The growth in oil prices, sterling volatility, and Brexit impact led to volatility in home prices.
+Increase in borrowing costs and an increase in mortgage rate and interest rates; have made it difficult for buyers to pay for housing.
+The reports by Hometrack claim people need to earn 24 percent more as they did 3 years ago to pay for higher home prices in cities such as Manchester and Bristol.

 In London, first time buyer, need to earn on an average £84,250 to own a home.
-The calculation was based on repayment mortgage for 30 year term, and borrowing less than 4 times the income, where about 30 per cent is spent on mortgage.
+The calculation was based on repayment mortgage for the 30-year term and borrowing less than 4 times the income, where about 30 percent is spent on the mortgage.

-In the UK, millennials are looking for buy to rent options in cities where they do not need to spend longer on commuting.
+In the UK, millennials are looking for a buy to rent options in cities where they do not need to spend longer on commuting.
 A two bedroom flat in Hong Kong can cost up to £1,280,000 as per research data on 91 cities by website Finder listing.
-London was second most expensive after Hong Kong with an average price of £788,000.
-UK was placed at 16th place where the median cost of 2-bed room flat was £227,000.
+London was the second most expensive after Hong Kong with an average price of £788,000.
+The UK was placed at the 16th place where the median cost of a 2-bedroom flat was £227,000.
 Manchester average price is £144,000, and as per data, buyers can purchase five apartments in Manchester at the price of one flat in London.
-This makes Manchester appropriate for the first time buyers seeking low cost investment in UK property market.
-The average price of two-bedroom flat in Liverpool was £294,000.
+This makes Manchester appropriate for the first time buyers seeking low-cost investment in the UK property market.
+The average price of a two-bedroom flat in Liverpool was £294,000.